agreenb/agreenb.github.io/_posts/2025-02-24-handwriting.md

 - **Δy**: movement in y
 - **pen lift** ∈ {0, 1}: is the pen on paper or lifted?

-**Discrete binning** of Δx and Δy turned these continuous deltas into discrete tokens.
-I used a **hybrid binning** strategy that processed Δx and Δy into 24 bins each, removing the need to handle raw floats in a transformer.

-- **Fine resolution near zero**
-  Most strokes are small movements around Δx, Δy.
-By using uniform bins around zero, the model can distinguish subtle pen movements.

-- **Log-spaced tails**
-  Large movements are less frequent but can be significant (fast scribbles, big jumps).
-Logarithmic spacing ensures that minimal bins are assigned for these rare events, while still capturing them.

-- **Adaptive refinement**
-  I refined the bins by merging any with low data counts and adding extra bins where data was densest, maintaining a well-spaced distribution.

-- **Easier transformer training**
-  Once Δx and Δy were mapped to discrete tokens, it was straightforward for the model to classify the next token, like in language modeling.
-This avoided the complexities of regressing floating-point values and made training more stable, especially with a standard cross-entropy loss.

 ##### 2) GMM approach

 Alex Graves' [classic handwriting approach](https://arxiv.org/pdf/1308.0850) uses an RNN and mixture density network (MDN) to model continuous stroke distributions.